articnel/kohana3docs/guide/kohana301/prereqs/differences.md

 ## File Structure / Naming Conventions

+The file structure is one of the biggest changes in Kohana 3.
+The Filestructure was completely revamped to allow better autoloading and namespacing.

 ### Kohana 2.x

 In 2.x the "type" of file was typically a suffix, such as `User_Controller` or `User_Model`, and each type of class had its own folder, i.e `application/controllers` and `application/models` and `application/libraries`.
 Classes in subfolders (other than controllers) had to be included with a call to Kohana::find_file() prior to use.